 Although most of the land throughout eastern Colorado is privately owned, Colorado Parks and Wildlife’s Walk-In-Access (WIA) program offers an excellent opportunity for small-game hunters to access more than 200,000 acres of private land.
 Atlases are available at license agents and CPW offices or may be downloaded HERE.
 Again, preseason scouting is critical.
 While WIA properties provide land access, CPW cannot predict what wildlife species a field may support in any given year, due to weather or local conditions.

 8. Don’t Forget CPW’s Small Game Brochure

 A small-game license and a Harvest Information Program (HIP) number are required to hunt pheasants and to access WIA properties.
-For further information, including hunting regulations and bag and possession limits, pick up a copy of the 2016 Small Game Brochure, available at statewide license agents and CPW offices.
+For further information, including hunting regulations and bag and possession limits, pick up a copy of the Small Game & Waterfowl Brochure, available at statewide license agents and CPW offices.